Leigh Hennessy: Early life and education

-Trampoline
+Gymnastics career

 In 1978, she was the first athlete, male or female, to win all three trampoline events in the US National Championships.
 She was honored in 1978 by the Southern Amateur Athletic Union as "Athlete of the Year.

 While attended UL Lafayette, Hennessy was a five-time National Amateur Athletic Union (AAU) All-American for trampoline, from 1976 to 1980.
 After graduation, Hennessy became a 10-time United States champion and two-time World Champion.

 According to Guinness World Records, she holds the record for winning the most US national championships in trampoline for women.
 She competed for the United States in numerous world championships in individual trampoline, synchronized trampoline, and double mini-trampoline, winning two Senior level world titles.
 In August 2007, Hennessy was inducted into the USA Gymnastics Hall of Fame in recognition of her trampoline achievements.

-Film career
+Personal life

 Leigh's career shifted to stunt work in Hollywood.
-Among her list of credits includes performing stunts for Demi Moore as her stunt double in GI Jane (1997), performing 90-foot high-falls for Lucy Liu in both Charlie's Angels movies (2000, 2003) and, she shared the opening scenes of The Guardian (2006) with Kevin Costner, in which she played the role of the drowning wife.
+Among her list of credits includes performing stunts for Demi Moore as her stunt double in GI Jane (1997), performing 90-foot high-falls for Lucy Liu in both Charlie's Angels movies (2000, 2003), and she shared the opening scenes of The Guardian (2006) with Kevin Costner, in which she played the role of the drowning wife.
+Between her early gymnastics career and later stunt career, she developed arthritis and ultimately underwent a full knee replacement.

 She was nominated for a Taurus World Stunt Award in 2006, 2007 for her work.